davenaylor/postie/readme.txt

 8. Attachment options

 == Installation ==
-* Either:
-    * Put the postie.zip file in wp-content/plugins/ and unzip it
-* Or:
-    * Use the automatic installer (WP 2.7+)
-* Login to WordPress as an administrator
+* Install Postie either via the WordPress.org plugin directory, or by uploading the files to your server.
-* Goto the Plugins tab in the WordPress Admin Site
+* Activate Postie through the Plugins menu in WordPress.
-* Activate "Postie"
-* Goto to the "Settings" tab and click on the sub-tab "Postie" to configure it.
+* Configure the plugin by going to the Postie menu that appears in your admin menu.
 * Make sure you enter the mailserver information correctly, including the type of connection and the port number.
-Common port configurations:
-* (Postie ignores the settings under Settings->Writing->Writing-by-Email) == Usage ==
+* (Postie ignores the settings under Settings->Writing->Writing-by-Email)
+* More information can be found at http://PostiePlugin.com == Usage ==
 = Specifying Beginning and Ending of Post =
 * If you put in :start - the message processing won't start until it sees that string.